nim-lang/Nim/doc/manual.rst

 Macros
 ======

-A macro is a special function that is executed on the virtual machine of the Compiler.
+A macro is a special function that is executed at compile-time.
 Normally the input for a macro is an abstract syntax tree (AST) of the code that is passed to it.
-The macro can then do transformations on it and returned the now transformed AST.
+The macro can then do transformations on it and return the transformed AST.
 The transformed AST is then passed to the compiler as if the macro invocation would have been replaced by its result in the source code.
-This can be used for example to implement `domain specific languages`:idx:.
+This can be used to implement `domain specific languages`:idx:.

 While macros enable advanced compile-time code transformations, they